hessu/aprsc/doc/INSTALLING.md

 * Debian stable (6.0, "squeeze"): i386 and x86_64
 * Ubuntu LTS (10.04, 12.04): i386 and x86_64

+These platforms are the easiest to install, and upgrades happen automatically using the mechanisms provided by the operating system.
 One or two other modern Linux distributions might become supported in the near future, too.

 If you're familiar with compiling software from the source code, and your preferred operating system is NOT listed above, take a look at BUILDING.md for documentation on building from source.

 If you wish to have decent support, please pick Debian or Ubuntu.
 A number of other Unix-like platforms do work, but when it comes to building and installing, you're mostly on your own.